appsemble/appsemble/packages/studio/pages/docs/02-guides/app-member-properties.md

 ## Defining app member properties

-Sometimes it is good to define a concrete structure for the app member properties JSON object to ensure consistency.
+Sometimes it is good to define a concrete structure for the JSON object of the app member properties.
 This can be done in the [app definition](../05-reference/app.mdx#app-definition) within `member.properties`.

 The shape of a property is defined using [JSON Schema](https://json-schema.org/).
 This makes it